Jira Plugins

 Saving the Configuration

-After selecting the desired filters, click Save to apply the settings.
+After configuring your settings, click Save to apply the changes.

 Usage